aquibbaig/spotify-connect/README.md

 # spotify-connect

-Integrate Spotify analytics into your React application to provide real-time analytics.
+Fetch data in real time from Spotify APIs.

-This guide demonstrates how to use the Spotify API to retrieve and parse data on the currently playing track in your React or React Server Components application.
+This guide demonstrates how to retrieve data from the Spotify API (such as currently playing track) in a react application or server component.

 ```
 npm i spotify-connect